eez-open/psu-firmware/readme.md

   This layer is using Core layer to implement local and remote control.

   Local control is GUI based using TFT touch display.
 Special tool was developed to assist creation of GUI interface.
-  This layer depends on third party library [UTFT_Pro](https://github.com/itead/ITEADLIB_Arduino_UTFT_Pro) library that we use to draw graphical primitives.
+  This layer depends on third party library (UTFT_Pro derived from Rinky-Dink Electronics [UTFT](http://www.rinkydinkelectronics.com/library.php?id=51)) that we use to draw graphical primitives.

   Remote control is based on SCPI protocol.
 Check [SCPI reference manual](http://www.envox.hr/eez/bench-power-supply/psu-scpi-reference-manual/psu-scpi-introduction.html) for available commands.
   This layer depends on third party [scpi-parser](https://github.com/j123b567/scpi-parser) library.